pentagram-lang/pentagram-gen3-python/README.md

 - `pytest-watch` to start testing code changes
 - `black .` to reformat everything
 - `isort -rc .` to sort imports
+- `flake8 .` to check the code style

 ### Python packages